 Untapped Cities is excited to announce the launch of our new tour for the summer, The Secrets of Governors Island!
 This guided walking tour will be led by Mandy Edgecombe, a trained naturalist and former National Park Service Ranger who worked on Governors Island.
-In addition to learning about the history of the island, which dates back all the way to colonial Dutch New Amsterdam, guests explore the many natural, man-made and historic features spread throughout the 172-acre park.
+In addition to learning about the known history of the island, which dates back over 400 years, guests explore the natural resources such as the modern gardens (2016) and the habitat they provide, enjoy public outdoor sculpture spread throughout the Island, and many bring bicycles or rent them there which is our favorite way of experiencing the 172 acre park!
 Use the “Book Now” button below to grab your tickets!

-- Discover the island’s early history, from Henry Hudson to the Dutch settlement of New Amsterdam.
+- Discover the islands history, from Henry Hudson and Dutch settlement to the French and Indian War to Frank Sinatra!
 Governors Island was actually the first true New Amsterdam!

-- Find out how the Dutch used the island in the 1600’s and the complications encountered with the natives
+- Find out how the Dutch used the Island in the 1600’s and the conflicts that arose between the two vastly different cultural groups of colonists and natives

 - Learn the military history of the Island’s 3 forts, military housing and administration buildings.
 Governors Island was the longest running military base in U.S. history, from 1794 to 1996.
 Fort Jay and Castle Williams specifically hold many secrets that will be revealed on this tour!

 - Explore the Hills!
 The Hills were designed by a Dutch firm in 2016 and provide sweeping views of New York Harbor, the Statue of Liberty, and lower Manhattan.